o3de/o3de.org/content/docs/userguide/shader-ref-scopes.md

+description: ' Use the scopes shader to render optical effects in &ALYlong;. '
+slug: shader-ref-scopes
+title: Scopes Shader
+---
 # Scopes Shader<a name="shader-ref-scopes"></a>

 The Scopes shader is used to render various optical effects for binoculars, telescopes, and weapon sight scopes\.